๐Ÿ“ฃHonors Marketing

 Social Media Marketing

-• Platform-specific engagement—each network (Instagram, LinkedIn, TikTok, X) has distinct demographics, content formats, and algorithm behaviors
+Each platform (Instagram, LinkedIn, TikTok, X) has distinct demographics, content formats, and algorithm behaviors.
+Choosing the right platform matters as much as the content itself.

-Compare: Email vs. Social Media—both build relationships, but email offers owned direct access to subscribers while social media provides rented access subject to algorithm changes.
-Smart marketers use social to grow email lists, converting platform followers into owned contacts.
+Compare: Email vs. Social Media both build relationships, but email offers owned direct access to subscribers while social media provides rented access subject to algorithm changes.
+If a platform changes its algorithm tomorrow, your reach could drop overnight.
+Your email list, on the other hand, belongs to you.

 Third-Party Leverage Channels